kpumuk/ad-rotator/readme.txt

    directory.
 2. Enable **Ad Rotator** plugin on your *Plugins* page in *Site Admin*.
-3. Go to the *Options/Permalinks* page in *Site Admin* and use `%scategory%` option in *Custom text* field (you can look <a href="http://codex.wordpress.org/Using_Permalinks">here</a>
+3. Go to the *Appearence/Widgets* page in *Site Admin* and drag as many Ad Rotator widgets to your sidebars as you wish.
+Configure instances separating HTML blocks with `<!--more-->`.
+Save changes.
-   for other options).
-For example you could use `/%scategory%/%postname%/`.
-4. Now on Write Post page near the categories checkboxes radio button will appear.
+4. Now on Ad Rotator blocks should appear on your sidebars.

 == Frequently Asked Questions ==